 These questions collect qualitative data - data not measured by numbers.
 That makes them a great way to add context to statistics and help identify problems through feedback.
 They help tell the story behind the numbers.

 Open-ended questions can be difficult to analyze and take more time to interpret.
 But don’t let that scare you - they lead to rich, unique data you won’t find elsewhere.

 In most cases, they’re best used to supplement close-ended questions, which should take up the majority of your survey questions.
-(If you’re wondering how to write a good survey, we’ve got a guide here).
+(If you’re wondering how to write a good survey, we’ve got a guide to surveys, questionnaires and polls here).

 Now you understand what kind of data you’re analyzing, you need to know two things: how to measure your survey questions and what type of statistical analysis you can do with your data.

 This is where the four levels of measurement come in.
 Created in 1946 by a psychologist named Stanley Smith Stevens, they’re the definitive way to capture data from surveys.

 The four levels are: